mandolyte/samples/README.md

 This just shows the end-to-end workflow when it is required to store the encrypted text as a string in a database or text file type.

+## sqlite

+This folder has samples using various drivers, each in its own folder.
+At this writing, only the `mattn` driver is present.
+Each of these will have its own README.